 Do these things really make you anxious?

-Before we can really decide if they make you anxious or not, it is useful to define what being anxious is.
-If you do a quick Google, you’ll come up with things like an impending sense of doom and dread.
+Before we can really decide if they make you anxious or not, defining what being anxious is is useful.
+If you do a quick Google, you’ll develop things like an impending sense of doom and dread.

 Anxiety for most people can be a set of physical symptoms in your body, tightening in your chest, blushing, or never being able to switch your mind off.
-In order to explain anxiety properly, you need to understand the difference between fear and anxiety.
+To explain anxiety properly, you need to understand the difference between fear and anxiety.

 A quick explanation is; fear is what you feel when there is something in your immediate environment that can cause you harm, and anxiety is what you feel when there is no danger present.

-With anxiety, you get anxious because you are either anticipating something that could happen in the future, this is known as anticipatory anxiety or your brain has learned to give you an anxious response.
+With anxiety, you get anxious because you are anticipating something that could happen in the future.
+This is known as anticipatory anxiety or your brain has learned to give you an anxious response.
 You can read more on anxiety here.

 Things that cause fear